 If you already own a compressor, you may be surprised by the large variety of uses air compressors have.
+You may even find a new and surprising way to make use of your air compressor!
 We’ll go over some of these uses here.
-You may find a new and surprising way to make use of your air compressor.

 The 12 Uses for an Air Compressor at Home

 If you ever need to dry something off, an air compressor can easily blow away much of the water left behind by spills or cleaning jobs.
 If you’re drying something delicate, you will need to be careful.
 Be sure to attach the basic trigger attachment for safety purposes.

 Similarly, if you need to blow sawdust or even water out of an area, an air compressor can be helpful as well.
 You should wear basic safety gear when cleaning dust and metal shavings, including a mask and goggles.
 You do not want to inhale the dust.

 When you utilize the proper tape, you can blow paint a design onto practically any surface.
 This takes a bit of skill and getting used to, so you should likely practice before you start painting your finished project.

 This is the primary purpose of an air compressor.
 You can inflate everything from tires to balloons to balls.
 This is relatively simple and straightforward.
 Just be sure not to over-inflate, which will cause damage to whatever you’re inflating.

 With an essential trigger attachment, you can clean crumbs and other debris out of laptop keyboards and other similar equipment pieces.
 The compressed air is gentle enough for electronics while also being very effective at removing dust.

 You can also use it to clean the dust off of computer screens.

 6. Pneumatic Tools